leinonen/go-lisp/docs/loop_recur.md

 # Loop and Recur Implementation

-This document describes the implementation of `loop` and `recur` constructs in the Go Lisp interpreter.
+This document describes the implementation of `loop` and `recur` constructs in the GoLisp interpreter.

 ## Overview